The magazine of Glion Institute

 Front desk receptionist

-Front desk receptionists are usually the first point of contact for guests and customers.
+The front desk is the first point of contact for most guests, making the role of front desk receptionist very important.
 Front office management is responsible for greeting guests, checking them in and out, taking phone calls, making reservations, assigning guests to rooms, and maintaining accurate records.

 This role is key in ensuring guests have a positive experience.